FlyingWorld/RJTT2_SODE_VDGS_for_P3Dv4v5/ReadMe.txt

 === RELEASE NOTE ===
 	- 2022/02/19 Ver.
 1.1 has been released.
-		In this version, some flickerling VDGS when is seen from taxi-way has been fixed.
+		In this version, some flickering VDGS when is seen from taxi-way has been fixed.
 	- 2022/02/18 Ver.
 1.0 has been released.